kadena-io/pact/docs/en/pact-reference.md

 "Hello, your number is 3!"
 ```

-#### Importing module code or implementing interfaces at a namespace
+#### Example: Importing module code or implementing interfaces at a namespace

 Modules my be imported at a namespace, and interfaces my be implemented in a similar way.
 This allows the user to work with members of a namespace in a much less verbose and cumbersome way.